Electricity sector in Germany: Renewable electricity

+By the end of 2015, there were more than 23,000 wind turbines and 1.4 million solar PV systems distributed across Germany.
+Following a decade of accelerated expansion, these numbers grew significantly; by early 2026, the country hosted approximately 30,000 onshore wind turbines and over 4 million solar PV systems, the latter driven by a surge in residential installations and commercial solar farms.
+Employment in the sector has followed a similar upward trajectory.
+From 160,500 jobs in 2004 and around 370,000 in 2010, the renewable energy workforce expanded to over 450,000 people by 2025, particularly within small and medium-sized enterprises.
+Historically, about two-thirds of these jobs were attributed to the Renewable Energy Sources Act.

 Germany's federal government is working to increase renewable energy commercialization, with a particular focus on offshore wind farms.
 A major challenge is the development of sufficient network capacities for transmitting the power generated in the North Sea to the large industrial consumers in southern parts of the country.
 Germany's energy transition, the Energiewende, designates a significant change in energy policy from 2011.
 The term encompasses a reorientation of policy from demand to supply and a shift from centralized to distributed generation (for example, producing heat and power in very small cogeneration units), which should replace overproduction and avoidable energy consumption with energy-saving measures and increased efficiency.
 At the end of 2020, Germany had 2.3 GWh of home battery storage, often in conjunction with solar panels, and home storage increased to 15.4 GWh at the end of 2024 while large-scale storage was 2.3 GWh.
 72 GW of Germany's 100 GW of solar power, and 47 GW (2/3) of wind power, received a fixed feed-in tariff, and had thus little incentive to self-curtail during surplus power when grid price is zero or below.